Reviews, Best Prices, Comparisons, Expert Buying Guides

 2. Use Strong Passwords

-Protect the router’s web interface with a strong, unique password.
-This prevents unauthorized users from accessing and modifying firewall settings.
+Secure the router’s web interface with a strong and unique password.
+This will ensure that no unauthorized personnel gets through to change the firewall settings.

 3. Regularly Review and Update Rules